FountainInternet/fi.cookie_purge.ee_addon/README.md

-# FI Cookie Purge - Destroys [ExpressionEngine][] cookies unless the user has indicated their acceptance to receive them.
-It helps ExpressionEngine sites to comply with the The Privacy and Electronic Communications (EC Directive) Regulations 2003
+# FI Cookie Purge

+Destroys [ExpressionEngine][] cookies unless the user has indicated their acceptance to receive them.
+It helps ExpressionEngine sites to comply with The Privacy and Electronic Communications (EC Directive) Regulations 2003.

 **Author**: [Simon Jones][]
 **Source**: [Github][]